jackocnr/intl-tel-input/README.md

 ```

 **getExtension**
 Get the extension from the current number.
-Requires the `utilsScript` option.
+Requires the [utils script to be loaded](#loading-the-utilities-script).
 ```js
 const extension = iti.getExtension();
 ```
 Returns a string e.g. if the input value was `"(702) 555-5555 ext.
 1234"`, this would return `"1234"`

 **getNumber**
 Get the current number in the given format (defaults to [E.164 standard](https://en.wikipedia.org/wiki/E.164)).
 The different formats are available in the enum `intlTelInput.utils.numberFormat` - which you can see [here](https://github.com/jackocnr/intl-tel-input/blob/master/src/js/utils.js#L153).
-Requires the `utilsScript` option. _Note that even if `nationalMode` is enabled, this can still return a full international number.
+Requires the [utils script to be loaded](#loading-the-utilities-script). _Note that even if `nationalMode` is enabled, this can still return a full international number.
 Also note that this method expects a valid number, and so should only be used after validation._
 ```js
 const number = iti.getNumber();
 // or